 Healthcare professionals consider obesity an issue of epidemic proportion in the U.S., and it is continuing to grow.
 Ten years ago, the obesity rate in this country for adults was 34 percent.
 The latest research, conducted in 2016 by the Centers for Disease Control and Prevention (CDC), showed an increase to 40 percent.
 That means that 2 of every 5 adults in the U.S. are not merely overweight, they are obese.

 It would seem that the terminology used to discuss such an important issue would be easy to understand.
 Unfortunately, most of us have difficulty understanding the difference between being overweight and being obese.
 In the past, there were weight charts that gave you a target weight based on height, gender, and age.
-Now, you have to know your BMI (body mass index) and, even if you do understand what that means and learn how to use the BMI calculator, even this doesn’t take into account mitigating factors like fat versus muscle, ethnicity and where the fat is located on the body.
+Now, you have to know your BMI (body mass index).
+That being said, even if you do understand what that means and learn how to use the BMI calculator, this doesn’t take into account mitigating factors like fat versus muscle, ethnicity and where the fat is located on the body.